-(e) against house-breaking after sunset and before sun rise continues as long as the house-trespass which has been begun by such house-breaking continues.
+(e) against house-breaking after sunset and before sunrise continues as long as the house-trespass which has been begun by such house-breaking continues.

-44. If in the exercise of the right of private defence against an assault which reasonably ${45}$ causes the apprehension of death, the defender be so situated that he cannot effectually to causing any harm other than death.
-Commencement and continuance of continuance of right of private defence of the body.
+44. If in the exercise of the right of private defence against an assault which reasonably 45 causes the apprehension of death, the defender be so situated that he cannot effectually to causing any harm other than death.
+Commencement and and continuance of right of private defence of body.